 Introduction to Chaucer’s Work Geoffrey Chaucer wrote The Legend of Good Women as a poetic exploration of female virtue and suffering.
 The poem highlights devotion, endurance, and sacrifice across historical and mythical figures.
 Furthermore, Chaucer presents moral lessons about betrayal, Read More …

-The Legend of Good Women Summary
+Summary of The Legend of Good Women by Chaucer

 Criseyde as Tragic Heroine in Troilus and Criseyde